 Alternatively, you can upload configuration XML file to a ZIP file, enter its file name in setup.csv file (see directive

-:CONFIG) and setup periodic download of this ZIP file.
+:CONFIG) and setup file synchronization of this ZIP file.
 This way, you can modify the configuration of Slideshow entirely remotely.
 For security reasons, setting “External config import” has to be enabled in order for Slideshow to actually process the external configuration.

 The configuration file might not be compatible between different versions of Slideshow.
 We suggest importing the configuration only to to same version of Slideshow as it was exported from.

 What can you include in the backup?

-- Your device’s settings (content of web interface, menu Settings – Device settings)
+- Your device’s settings – content of web interface, menu Settings – Device settings (more information)

 - User accounts – including password in a hashed form, so be very careful with this option

-- Configuration of screen layouts, panels, playlists, items
+- Configuration of screen layouts, panels, playlists, content

-- Configuration of periodical download (login to Google Drive and Dropbox account cannot be exported due to security reasons)
+- Configuration of file synchronization, login to Google Drive and Dropbox account cannot be exported due to security reasons (more information)

-- List of on-device RSS messages (content of web interface, menu Tools – RSS messages)
+- List of on-device RSS messages – content of web interface, menu Tools – RSS messages (more information)

 - List of file metadata for scheduled deletions (more information)